-For Shark Week 2013 the Discovery Channel promised a search for the Megalodon shark, a 60-foot monster that went extinct over a million years ago.
+For Shark Week 2013 the Discovery Channel promised a search for the megalodon shark, a 60-foot monster that went extinct millions of years ago.
 What they presented was a fake documentary, complete with actors and computer-simulated footage, and people got pretty upset about it.

-I don’t watch a lot of television, and I haven't even had a chance to see this thing yet.
-But I do love the Discovery Channel, and I love sharks, paleontology and cryptozoology.
-When I heard they were going to do this documentary in search of the Megalodon shark I was pretty excited.
+I don’t watch a lot of television, but I do love the Discovery Channel, and I love sharks, paleontology, and cryptozoology.
+When I heard they were going to do this documentary in search of the megalodon shark I was pretty excited.

 Now that the reviews are in, I’m quite a bit less enthusiastic.
 It seems the Discovery Channel took an opportunity to present one of the most stunning predators the planet has ever seen to a world-wide audience and chose the worst angle possible.